ppy/osu-wiki/news/2025/2025-12-05-osu-world-cup-2025-semifinals-recap.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/11523326">-pineapple-</a></p>

 Making separate illustrations gave us a lot of freedom in terms of direction, but despite this the storyboarders managed to bring everything together really well and into a full, coherent story.
-It really can't be understated how well ::LowGraphics::{ user=5383942 } and [Iyouka](https://osu.ppy.sh/users/7138499) brought it all together.
+It really can't be understated how well ::LowGraphics::{ user=5383942 } and ::Iyouka::{ user=7138499 } brought it all together.
 For me, the best part about collaborating like this is that it lets me observe the workflow of all these ultra powerful god tier artists, so I can learn how they do things and incorporate into my own workflow in the future.
 It's really inspiring to get to work alongside such talented people.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/22001295" style="background-image: url('/wiki/shared/avatars/CMDR_Saturn.jpg')"></a>